cbrainerd/isilon_sdk/README.md

 ### Installing the pre-built Python PAPI bindings

-If you will only to connecting to OneFS 8.0 and later clusters:
+If you will only connect to OneFS 8.0 and later clusters:

 `pip install isi_sdk_8_0`